mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

     </html>\n
 ```

-After that the attacker proceed to send with another final payload:
+After that the attacker proceed to send another request with the final payload performing the attack itself:

 Attacker's forged url: